 How much will the safety inspection cost?

 The dealer or repair shop can't charge more than $100 per inspection.

-Make sure a copy of the receipt is attached to your Motorcycle Highway Use Declaration form.
+Make sure you attach a copy of the receipt to your Motorcycle Highway Use Declaration form.

 What if I decide to remove the equipment that's installed?